p-mongo/mongo-ruby-driver/spec/support/certificates/README.md

 To sum up, openssl's command line tools appear to only handle certificate chains provided by the client when the server is verifying them, not the other way around and not when trying to standalone verify the chain.

+## Manual Testing - mongo

+When it comes to `mongod` and `mongo`, certificate chains are supported in both directions:

+    mongod --sslMode requireSSL \
+        --sslCAFile ca.crt \
+        --sslPEMKeyFile server-second-level-bundle.pem \
+        --sslClientCertificate client.pem

+    mongo --host localhost --ssl \
+        --sslCAFile cert/ca.crt \
+        --sslPEMKeyFile client-second-level-bundle.pem

+The `--host` option needs to be given to `mongo` because the certificates here do not include 127.0.0.1 in subject alternate name.